bel-ch/bels-blog/data/authors/default.md

 4. How do we address fragmentation in our postmodern world?
 5. How do I become the best version of myself? :)

+Always down to chat about anything!
+Let's go grab some good food and go on a scenic walk.
+I mean it!

 ## Present:

-Arts and culture events planning.
-Writing.
+Creating community spaces of creativity, discourse, and play.
+Writing essays that I'll take more than eternity to complete.
 Independent research.
-Chopping wood and urban farming.
+Chopping wood and urban farming for fun.
 Currently reading Orthodoxy by GK Chesterton, and Zen and Motorcycle Maintenance by Robert Pirsig.
-And other stuff that I'll keep underwraps for now because I like to maintain some mystery!
+Other stuff that I'll keep underwraps because I like to maintain some mystery!

 ## Past: